scp756-221/course-site/docs/a3/page.md

 $ source ~/.aws-a
 ~~~

-Now you can launch and stop instances very quickly with the `erun`, `eps` and `ekill` shortcuts.
+Now you can launch and stop instances very quickly with the `erun`, `eps` and `ekn` shortcuts.

-There is also an `essh` shortcut that will log you into the machine too.
+There is also an `esshn` shortcut that will log you into the machine too.

 Review the script to work out how the hand-off works between the commands/targets.
-(Hint: it uses up-ip.log to transfer the IP address between commands.)
+(Hint: it uses `x86-ip.log` to transfer the IP address between commands.)

 ~~~bash
 # launch the EC2 instance